AlyScript/wheelx/README.md

 wheelx benefits from several helpful endpoints which provide useful data.

 the `stats` endpoint will show the number of requests that the server has received.
+Note that this value is reset with the server.